Carmarthen: Pont King Morgan

-To create better pedestrian access across the River Tywi from the railway station to the town centre, a cable-stayed bridge was constructed in 2005 linking to the foot of Blue Street.
+To create better pedestrian access across the River Tywi from the town's railway station to the town centre, a cable-stayed bridge was constructed in 2005 linking to the foot of Blue Street.
 The cost was £2.8 million.
 The bridge was commended in 2007 by the British Constructional Steelwork Association's Structural Steel Design Awards for its high-quality detailing.
 Previously, access was across Carmarthen Bridge some 700 ft to the east.

 Picton's monument

 In 1828, a monument was erected at the west end of the town to honour Lieutenant General Sir Thomas Picton, from Haverfordwest, who had died at the Battle of Waterloo in 1815.
 The pillar, which was about 75 ft, was designed to echo Trajan's column in Rome.
 A statue of Picton, wrapped in a cloak and supported by a baluster above emblems of spears surmounted the column.

 Within a few years, the monument became dilapidated.
 The entire pillar was taken down in 1846.
 In the 1970s, the replacement sculptures were rediscovered in Johnstown and are now displayed in Carmarthenshire County Museum.

 After demolition of the first monument, a new structure honouring Picton was commissioned from the architect Frances Fowler.
 The foundation stone was laid on Monument Hill in 1847.
 In 1984, the top section was declared unsafe and taken down.
 Four years later, the whole monument was rebuilt stone-by-stone on stronger foundations.

 A campaign to remove the monument due to Picton's treatment of slaves arose in the wake of the removal of the Statue of Edward Colston in Bristol on 6 June 2020.